EU leaders react to Theresa May's resignation | DW | 24.05.2019

 Dutch Prime Minister Mark Rutte said that he had spoken to May to convey his thanks and respect following her announcement.
 He tweeted that the "the deal reached between the European Union and Britain for an orderly Brexit remains on the table."

 Spain, however, warned that a hard Brexit seems almost impossible to avoid after May's resignation.
-"A hard Brexit seems a reality that is almost impossible to avoid," said Spanish government spokeswoman Isabel Celaa.
-"The British government, the British Parliament" would be "solely responsible for a no-deal exit (from the EU) and its consequences," she added.
+"The British government, the British Parliament" would be "solely responsible for a no-deal exit (from the EU) and its consequences," said Spanish government spokeswoman Isabel Celaa.

 Predicting "difficult times" ahead, Celaa said Britain's anticipated "disorderly exit" was "a clear example of what can happen if we let ourselves get swept along by extremes."